Team-Pickled-Garlic/Pickled-Garlic/README.md

     composer update
     ```

+1. Create a cache folder for Twig template cache
+    This step is done within Ubuntu
+    ```shell
+    mkdir /var/www/devroot/public/cache
+    chown www-data /var/www/devroot/public/cache
+    ```

 1. Start/Restart Services
     This step is done within Ubuntu
     ```shell
     service apache2 restart
-    service php7.4-fpm restart
     ```

-1. Open your web browser of choice, type `localhost` in the URL bar then hit [Enter]
-    The app should be open and running from the browser
+1. Open your web browser of choice, type `localhost` in the URL bar then hit [Enter].
+The app should then be open and running from the browser